 This program supports research on materials with a focus on the role of chemical reactivity, chemical transformation, and chemical dynamics on the material composition, structure, function, and lifetime across the range of length scales from atomic to mesoscopic.
 The program emphasis is on hypothesis-driven research on the chemistry-based synthesis of materials compositions and/or morphologies and on the chemical transformations that occur in functional materials in operating environments related to DOE's energy mission.
-Included are covalent and non-covalent assembly of materials, discovery of the mechanistic detail of chemical transformations and dynamics, utilization of chemistry to control interfacial properties and interactions, and new approaches involving the integration of theory and experiment.
+Included are covalent and non-covalent assembly of materials, discovery of the mechanistic detail of chemical transformations and dynamics, utilization of chemistry to control interfacial properties and interactions, fundamental investigations of rare earth compounds and other critical materials to reduce the need for their use, and new approaches involving the integration of theory and experiment.